 3.15 Message 17: Global navigation-satellite system broadcast binary message

-This message should be transmitted by a base station, which is connected to a DGNSS reference source, and configured to provide DGNSS data to receiving stations.
+This message should be transmitted by a base station, which is connected to a differential global navigation satellite system (DGNSS) reference source, and configured to provide DGNSS data to receiving stations.
 The contents of the data should be in accordance with Recommendation ITU-R M.823, excluding preamble and parity formatting.